National Coordination Committee for Democratic Change: 2019

 On 25 March 2019, the NCC condemned the United States' recognition of the disputed Golan Heights region as part of the State of Israel, calling on "the governments of the world and its peace-loving people" to oppose the US position.

+2021

+The NCC's chairman, Hassan Abdul Azim, denounced the 2021 Syrian presidential election as a "sham" intended to keep Bashar al-Assad in power.
+He said that international pressure to enact a peace plan supported by the UN was necessary for Syria's political future and that the election demonstrated the regime's lack of interest in a political settlement.
+A transitional government and free and fair elections overseen by the UN should result from such a process, according to Abdul Azim.

 2023

 In June 2023, reports of cooperation between the NCC and the Syrian Democratic Council, the political organization of the Kurdish-controlled areas in Northern Syria, emerged.
+The following principles had been agreed on: